-Use the’ social stacking’ strategy to keep those comments and likes while experimenting with your adverts.
+Use the “social stacking” strategy to retain those comments and likes while experimenting with your adverts.
+You can do this by combining all your ad sets into a single ad.
 This strategy is particularly useful when experimenting with different targeting choices.
-To get started, you need to go to your existing ad’s preview.
-Tap on the Facebook Post With Comments from the drop-down menu at the upper right.
+To get started, you need to follow these steps:

-After that, copy the last number group that appears in the Facebook link address after clicking on the preview.
+- After that, copy the last number group that appears in the Facebook link address.

-Build a new Facebook advert and select Use Existing Post.
-Paste the particular Facebook ID that you had copied previously into the Enter Post ID box.
-Click Submit.
+- Click on Use Existing Post.
+Paste the particular Facebook ID you had copied previously into the Enter Post ID box.
+Click on Submit.

-Facebook’s ad algorithm is always evolving, and new tools and methods to do all kinds of stuff are being introduced.
-Many of the suggestions listed above will continue to evolve over time.
-After all, they aren’t going to work for all of your promotions.
-Keep experimenting with various techniques and approaches until you find the right ones that work best for you.
+Facebook’s ad algorithm is always evolving.
+Many of the techniques listed above will continue to evolve over time.
+Keep experimenting with various techniques and approaches until you find the ones that work best for you.

 Here are a few simple steps to analyzing a Facebook ad’s performance:

-Facebook has everything right within its system.
-Go to your Business Page Insights and click on the ‘People’ link.
-This will give you a breakdown of your audience location, gender, and age.
-Some ways to determine the right audience set for your brand are:
+Facebook has everything you need right within its system.
+Go to your Business Page Insights and click on the “People” link.
+This will give you a breakdown of your audience’s location, gender, and age.
+Some ways to determine the right audience for your brand are:

-Facebook ads are totally worth it to target a wider audience and convert more customers.
-Invest in well-organized campaigns and creatives to ensure your Facebook advertising strategy is working.
+Facebook ads are totally worth it if you want to target a wider audience base and convert more customers.
+Invest in well-organized campaigns and ad creatives to ensure your Facebook ad strategy is working.